robertsoli/SQL_Commands/Window_Functions.md

 The OVER function is also useful for calculating running totals, so lets do so for the most recent years sales

+In this query, the SUM(total_sales) OVER (ORDER BY year, month, day) computes a running total of sales.
+This function iteratively adds the total_sales for each row in the specified order (by date), providing a cumulative figure that reflects the total sales from the start of the data set up to that day.

 ```sql

 WITH DailySales AS (